This post may contain affiliate links. Read the affiliate disclosure here.

 - 1 tbsp mellow white miso paste

-- 4 slices pickled jalapeño* (tamed, not hot)
+- 4 slices tamed jalapeño* (from a jar)

 - 1 tsp onion powder